 Is there parking at school for parents?

-- There is no parking for parents unless it has been pre-arranged with the school office.
+- There is no parking for parents available on or near the school site.
 Please park in the village and walk the short distance to the school.

 Do you close the school if it snows?

-- During severe weather e.g. heavy snowfall, we will contact you Class Dojo if the school is going to be closed.
+- During severe weather e.g. heavy snowfall, we will contact you using Class Dojo if the school is going to be closed.
 We’ll also inform the Kent Closures Website (www.kentclosures.co.uk).
-It is very, very rare!

 What is the Parent View survey?